maxhbr/LDBcollector/md/ZPL-2.1.md

                         "ZPL-2.1"
                     ],
                     "__impliedId": "ZPL-2.1",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this is a generic version of the ZPL 2.0 license" }
+                                "Per SPDX.org, this is a generic version of the ZPL 2.0 license" ]
                         ]
                     ],
                     "__impliedCopyleft": [